How we respond in an emergency

-The number of children affected by disasters and emergencies is expected to multiply threefold over the next decade due to climate change, environmental degradation, poverty and population growth, making it essential that communities become better prepared for disasters in hazard-prone areas.
+Over the next decade, the number of children affected by disasters and emergencies is expected to triple, due to climate change, environmental degradation, poverty and population growth.
+This makes it essential for communities in hazard-prone areas to become better prepared for disasters.

 The Department for International Development (DFID) is the branch of the UK Government responsible for delivering overseas aid.
 DFID supports a number of our resilience programmes and emergency responses.